typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 [172.17.0.1]$ sudo yum install conductr-agent-%PLAY_VERSION%-1.noarch.rpm
 ```

 Next, you'll need to configure a couple of settings in `conductr-agent.ini` and grant some privileges.
 ConductR uses [runc](https://runc.io/) to spawn and run OCI-based bundles.
-This requires the OCI component of ConductR to have root access.
+Since `runc` makes use of [cgroups](https://en.wikipedia.org/wiki/Cgroups), the OCI component of ConductR must be granted root access by making an entry in `sudoers`.
+Great care has been taken to ensure only this component requires root privileges.

 ```bash
 [172.17.0.1]$ echo -Dconductr.agent.ip=$(hostname) | sudo tee -a /usr/share/conductr-agent/conf/conductr-agent.ini